openjdk/crac/src/java.base/share/man/java.md

     of its existing call stack.

 `-XX:+CRaCIgnoreRestoreIfUnavailable`
-:   If restoration from a checkpoint image fails, continue with the normal startup
+:   If the checkpoint image specified for restoration is identified as being unusable,
-    instead of failing.
+    continue with the normal startup instead of failing.
+Enabling this option does not guarantee that the normal startup will follow any failed restoration attempt;
+    it only covers an early image/environment verification.

     When restoring with this option, you should specify a main class and its arguments as usual.
 If the restoration succeeds, they are ignored, but if it